nic-cs150-master/style-guide/README.md

 - there are single spaces around the `>` and around the `<`; and
 - there isn't any space immediately after each `(` or immediately before each `)`.

+You may also use [K&R style]([Allman style](https://en.wikipedia.org/wiki/Indentation_style#Brace_placement_in_compound_statements).
 To save space, some programmers like to keep the first curly brace on the same line as the condition itself.
 Although I don't recommend it, as it's harder to read, it is ok to do so but you need to be consistent.
 Pick one style:

 ```cpp
 if (x < 0) {